EDUCATE A PEOPLE . . .

 Our Future:

-We also dream of building an elementary school, because the children have to go a long distance for school.
-And the standard for passing is only 40%; we'd love to help them learn more than that!
+Children have to walk a long distance for school.
+And the standard for passing is only 40%; we'd love to help them learn way more than that--and do so in a Christian environment.

 Good Shepherd Church:

 The church started meeting in the living room of the care home, then moved into the dining area of the feeding kitchen when it was completed.
 We're so pleased that our house dad, Goodenough Magwaza, is also a pastor.
-He's got the father-heart to truly serve the needs of our children and staff on site, as well as the 40-plus children from the village who also attend.
-More adults are added weekly.
+He's got the father-heart to truly serve the needs of our children and staff on site, as well as the faithful church members.

 The harvest is ripe in this village, with many people who have only known a mix of Christianity and ancestral worship.
 Please join us in praying for the love of Jesus to transform lives here!